 The primary mode of transmission for COVID-19 is through close contact with an infected person, such as touching, shaking hands, or sharing food and drinks.
 The virus can also be spread through respiratory droplets, such as those produced when an infected person coughs or sneezes.

 Children, in particular, are more likely to spread the virus due to their close proximity to others and their tendency to touch their faces and mouths.
 This increases the risk of transmission, especially in crowded areas such as schools, daycare centers, and public transportation.
-(See Also: Is It Safe To Visit A Museum?
-A Guide To Enjoying Culture Safely)
+(See Also: Is Omaha Safe to Visit?
+A Traveler’s Guide)

 Benefits of Visiting Grandchildren